smudge/decks/railsconf-2022/slides.md

 ![incentives-1.5](/images/incentives-1.5.png)

 <!--
-We had the teams building Betterment's consumer-facing product, focused on their own roadmaps and goals, and so they had no reason to maintain a demo environment.
+We had the team building Betterment's consumer-facing product, focused on their own roadmaps and goals, and they had no reason to maintain a demo environment.
 -->

 ---